Mortgage Rate Forecast of 2025

 ---|---|---|

 Mortgage Bankers Association (MBA).
-The Mortgage Bankers Association (MBA) predicts that mortgage rates will gradually decrease throughout 2024.
-They forecast that the average rate for 30-year fixed-rate mortgages will drop to around 6.1% by the end of 2024, with a further potential decrease to 5.5% by the end of 2025.
+The Mortgage Bankers Association (MBA) predicts that mortgage rates will gradually decrease throughout 2025.
+They forecast that the average rate for 30 year fixed rate mortgages will drop to around 5.9% by the end of 2025, and remain around that level in 2026.
 This prediction is based on expectations of cooling economic conditions and a slowing rate of inflation, which would prompt the Federal Reserve to lower rates later in the year.

 Buying a house when interest rates are high isn't generally ideal due to higher monthly mortgage payments.
 However, if real estate prices are expected to continue rising, delaying a purchase could mean paying more in the long run.
 Consider the following: